Trppr/trppr/README.md

 #Prerequisites

 - Need to have node installed.
-- Need to have a mysql/postgres database.
+- Need to have a sql compatible database.

 # Installation/Setup
 1. Fork the repo and then clone onto own computer.